sungsoo-ahn/2025/_posts/2025-04-28-llm-context-utilization.md

 In this blog post, we evaluate open-source long context LLMs including Llama-3.1-Nemotron-70B-Instruct and Qwen2.5-72B-Instruct using the chapter summarization version of the NIAH test.
 Our results show that the ~70B models still needs to improve context utilization, with the Llama model demonstrating more severe performance degradation compared to the Qwen model.
 We also observe a "lost in the beginning" pattern in terms of document depth, where the model performs particularly poorly when key information is placed in the initial parts of the context, specifically at depths between 10-50% for long context lengths.
 Comparing to GPT-4o-mini, we find that the tested open-source models still have a significant gap to close in terms of accurately identifying key information in the context.

 Nevertheless, the ~70B models demonstrate a promising ability to generate summaries with quality on-par with GPT-4o-mini, when there is no irrelevant context is introduced.
 This suggests that the primary limitation of the tested open-source models is not their natural language generation abilities, but their capacity to leverage all parts of the context equally effectively.
 We hope these findings highlight the problems of context utilization and inspire further research into developing more robust open-source long context LLMs in the future.

+## Acknowledgements

+This work has made use of the resources provided by the Edinburgh Compute and Data Facility (ECDF) (http://www.ecdf.ed.ac.uk/), and supported by the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh.
+We also would like to thank Prof. Mirella Lapata for her helpful comments and suggestions for improving the camera-ready version of this blog post.

 ## Book List